-In this method, the Program Manager (PM) usually schedule all or most of the high risk or critical activities in the earlier stage of the project schedule.
-This allows the critical tasks to be completed early as well as gives buffers to handle unexpected problems if arises.
-Also, the PM will combine several tasks in to one task and assign one resource to handle all.
+In this method, the Program Manager (PM) usually schedules all or most of the high-risk or critical activities in the earlier stage of the project schedule.
+This allows the critical tasks to be completed early as well as gives buffers to handle unexpected problems if arise.
+Also, the PM will combine several tasks into one task and assign one resource to handle all.